qbancoffee/ftdi_jtag_programmer/README.md

 There are many FTDI bases USB to serial converters but for this one you'll have to use one based on the FT232RL chip.
 I had a [Black FTDI Friend](https://learn.adafruit.com/ftdi-friend/overview) by Adafruit lying around so I used that.

-Here are the steps to compile open and compile the project.
+Here are the steps to compile the project and program the CPLD.

 - [Download/clone the SAMx4 project.](#Downloadclone-the-SAMx4-project)
 - [Download and install Xilinx ISE 14.7](#Download-and-install-Xilinx-ISE-147)